swcarpentry/DEPRECATED-boot-camps/overview.md

 >
 * Combine code with discussion and presentation of visual results
 * Manipulate arrays of data with basic linear algebra methods using NumPy
-* Efficiently compute basic statistics with NumPy arras
+* Efficiently compute basic statistics with NumPy arrays
 * Create histograms, line plots, and scatterplots using MatPlotLib

 ## Given a set of independent and dependent data